chamarachand/fairway/README.md

 The application uses **Bloc Cubit** for managing application state.

-Cubits were chosen because they provide a convenient way to manage states throughout the application.
-It allows to manage UI state while seperating business logic from the UI.
+Cubits were chosen because they provide a convenient way to manage application state while keeping business logic separate from the UI.
 Cubits also abstracts the additional event-handling complexity of pure BLoC, which is unnecessary for the scope of this application.

 The application uses Cubits for product listing, product details create-listing flows and theme handling.